 While eating quality food has been one of Ben’s priorities, learning to cook has not been so prominent.
 As a result, he can guide you through many of the best fast food joints in the GTA.
 Searching for the best burgers and sandwiches is one of his favourite past-times.
 He will happily share his knowledge with you at any time.

 George spent the first years of his culinary career cutting cheese by hand, without a wire in sight.
-He swears there's something more intimate and telling, about simply using a knife, although he doesn’t necessarily recommend it.
-Over the years, he's been a cheese buyer for a small independent shop with a single 8-foot case, to a large international corporation.
+He swears there's something more intimate, and telling, about simply using a knife, although he doesn’t necessarily recommend it.
+Over the years, he's been a cheese buyer for a small independent shop with a single 8-foot case, a large international corporation, and everything in between.
 He’s taught culinary classes as part of the Professional Fromager program at George Brown College, worked everywhere from Kensington and St. Lawrence Market, to Whole Foods Market, and even had a stint running a restaurant.

-He spends entirely too much time searching for cheese at its peak (psst: it’s around three years for most cheddars).
+He spends entirely too much time searching for cheese at its peak (psst: it’s around two years for most cheddar).
 When he’s not buying, selling, or talking cheese, he’s probably watching baseball or writing code.
 He runs a series of online Toronto sports hubs that he personally designed and developed.

 George’s passion in life always brings him back to cheese.
 You might want to know what his favourite is, but he won’t say.
 It's like having a favourite child, there’s nothing to gain from divulging which one is the best.